Best Things To Do in Albarracin, the Most Beautiful Town in Spain

 City of Teruel

-Teruel is a very charming city, and despite its beauty, it may be one of the least visited provincial capital cities in Spain.
+Teruel is a very charming city, and despite its beauty, it may be one of Spain’s least visited provincial capital cities.
 It’s probably because the road network isn’t the best; maybe it’s just me.

 The 10 essentials of Teruel are: